-Last mile connectivity requires solution to this productivity void in the oilfield.
+Last-mile connectivity requires a solution to this productivity void in the oilfield.
 It calls for synthesizing disparate data streams from multiple systems into one platform with mobile connectivity.
 It requires dismantling silos and reduction in complexity by offering feedback and resolution through real-time communication between the back office and the field.

 4. Internal IT “Build It Yourself” Approach